-In Canada, we are preparing for the launch of the first oil drilling campaign in the Suffield area assets since 2014, with six infill wells expected to be completed by the end of 2018.
-Work runs in parallel to mature additional oil drilling candidates to extend the program into 2019.
-On the gas side, the immediate focus is on gas optimization efforts to offset natural declines as opposed to new gas drilling and the team is evaluating a wide range of activities over and above those already approved in our 2018 budget that could see additional activity before the year end.
+In Malaysia, following positive results from the previous infill drilling programs and continued good reservoir performance, we continue to assess potential further infill drilling on the Bertam field.
+In addition, we are progressing plans to drill the Keruing prospect in late 2018, subject to regulatory approval and rig contracting.
+In Canada, we are preparing for the launch of the first oil drilling campaign in the Suffield assets since 2014, with six wells expected to be completed by the end of 2018.
+Work runs in parallel to mature additional oil drilling and water injection candidates to extend the program into 2019.
+In addition, the immediate focus for the Suffield assets is on gas optimization efforts to offset natural declines.